 According to the previously mentioned LinkedIn's research, employee referral programs help you save money you would otherwise spend on job advertisements, agency fees or recruiter commissions.

 For example, if an agency charges a fee of 15% of the new hire’s first-year salary, an employee who earns $100,000 hire would cost your company $15,000 to acquire.

-This means that even if you offer a generous employee referral bonus to your referring employee, you can still enjoy significant savings.
+This means that even if you offer a generous employee referral bonus to your referring employee, you can still enjoy significant savings and ultimately, higher ROI.

 Another research reports that employee referral programs can save companies $3,000 or more per hire!

 Finding a good fit candidate to work for your company is always a challenge.
 According to LinkedIn’s research, employee referrals are a top source of quality hires.

 This finding has also been confirmed by employers: